phillipclapham/neuroweaver/docs/index.md

 ## **INTRODUCTION: YOU'VE BEEN USING THIS TECHNOLOGY YOUR WHOLE LIFE**

-Welcome to the Neuroweaver Lab!
+Welcome to your Reality Hacking Manual!
 You have been operating sophisticated reality-creation technology your entire life—without reading the instructions.
 This guide isn't introducing something new; it's showing you how to consciously operate equipment you've been using unconsciously.

 Your perception isn't passive—it's an active reality-filtering system determining what possibilities you can access.
 When your filters operate on autopilot, you get default results.
 When you consciously adjust them, reality responds accordingly.